There are different ways to name the country of France. Some of the examples sometimes describe just a part of France

 - La Gaule

-This part of history gave to France his national animal symbol: The rooster.
-This animal never give up and fight until the end.
-For example, you can see the animal on the national jersey of the football, rugby and handball teams.
+This part of history gave France its national animal symbol: The rooster.
+This animal never gives up and fight until the end.
+For example, you can see the animal on the national jersey of the football, rugby, and handball teams.